mariinkys/clockode/README.md

 - Storage for all your 2FA and OTP tokens
 - Automatic TOTP code generation
-- Data is encrypted on your device
+- Data is encrypted on your device using battle-tested software (libraries)
-- Cross-platform support
-- Backup and import functionality
+- Backup and import functionality (standard format)

 If you want to sync your vault you will have to do it yourself using tools like Syncthing...